Akash-Ramjyothi/AR-Gallery/README.md

 </p>

 ## 📜 Description:
-AR (Augmented Reality) Gallery is an Augmented Reality based Photo Viewer.
+The AR Gallery is an Augmented Reality based Photo Viewer android application.
 It stimulates the perspective or point of vision of a real-time gallery.
 The AR Gallery is recognizable for mobile devices and can be seen by opening the app and aiming the camera of mobile phone or tablet at a flat surface.
 The images changes according to the movements of the mobile device used for viewing.

 ## 🌎 Released Android Application:
 https://gofile.io/d/a5IYJS